 Why Bananas Grow Well In Gardens

 Bananas are a great fruit to grow in gardens because they are easy to care for and produce a lot of fruit.
-Bananas like warm weather and lots of sun, so they do well in most gardens.
+Bananas like warm weather and lots of suns, so they do well in most gardens.
 They also don’t need much water, so they are perfect for drought-prone areas.

 One of the reasons bananas grow so well in gardens is the climate.
 Bananas like hot weather and lots of sunshine, and they thrive in humid conditions.
 They also need a lot of water, so if you live in an area with high rainfall, that’s ideal.

 Another reason is that bananas are relatively easy to care for.
-They’re not fussy about soil type and don’t need a lot of fertiliser.
+They’re not fussy about soil type and don’t need a lot of fertilizer.
 As long as they have plenty of water and sun, they’ll do well.